 Security is of utmost importance.
 Regardless of the situation or context.
 If you’re not safe, you’re not going to be able to do what you’re trying to do.
 In business, this means providing a good or service to your customers.
 However, according to Olu, there are a few steps that a company can take to keep itself safe from the growing threat of cyber attacks.

 The first step is having a proper cyber security set up to protect your network and systems.
 A move in the right direction is employing a security analyst, and establishing protocols that safeguard your business.
 It could be creating a spam filter to prevent harmful emails from getting into employees’ mailboxes.
 Or creating a block against aggressive actions such as a DDOS attack.
 It’s about having the right safeguards in place and people in those positions to protect your business from harmful actors.
+This can include creating a full-scale vulnerability management program, codifying and formalizing how to cope with threats.

 The second step according to Olu is to educate and make your employees aware of the common tactics employed by cybercriminals.
 This means having training classes at regular intervals so that employees know what tactics and strategies are being employed by cyber attackers.
 It creates a base-level understanding of how to spot sketchy activity and what to do if they suspect something is a bit fishy.
 It creates another layer of protection to keep your organization safe.